kepelet/flo/README.md

 Jokes aside, make sure you have Xcode installed.
 The latest stable version is recommended, and as of this writing, Swift 5 is used.
 Another step, such as setting up a "provisioning profile," may be required to run this app in a development environment.

 This project uses integrated SwiftPM (Swift Package Manager) to manage app dependencies.
-So far, only two package are being used:
+So far, only four package are being used:

 - Alamofire — everyone's favorite http library
 - KeychainAccess — a simple wrapper for Keychain access
+- Nuke — image loading system
+- Pulse — network logger for Apple platforms

 The minimum number of dependencies is intended to make the project easier to maintain.